yyuan29/twitter_clone/README.md

 ## How to Run
-1. Run `python db_create.py` to initialize the database.
+1. Run `python3 db_create.py` to initialize the database.
-2. Run `python app.py` to start the server.
+2. Run `python3 app.py` to start the server.
 3. Visit 'http://127.0.0.1:5000'